edvb/tisp/doc/tisp.7.md

 ### Less Parenthesis

-In tisp parenthesis are implied around every new line, and a line indented more than the previous one is a sub-expression of it.
+In eevo parenthesis are implied around every new line, and a line indented more than the previous one is a sub-expression of it.
 A line with only one expression stays that expression, not a list of length one.
 For example: